Fukapy/Perovskite_PI/README.md

 ## Dataset
 "Perovskite_database_content_all_data.csv" is the raw data downloaded from "The Perovskite Database Project" as at 31 March 2022. (#=42459)

-The "Perovskite_36937data.csv" is the csv file that was saved in the "data_arrangement.ipynb" notebook with unnecessary rows and columns deleted.
+The "Perovskite_36937data.csv" is the csv file that was saved in the "Data Curation.ipynb" notebook with unnecessary rows and columns deleted.

 The formatted "Perovskite_36937data.csv" was used in the regression analysis.(#=36937)